OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 As long as this page is being updated, it will be modified so non-admins can only see displayable groups.
 This partly addresses [issue #414](https://github.com/OpenEnergyDashboard/OED/issues/414) where the other part is address in [group graphic menus](#changes-to-meters-groups-dropdown-menus).

-When the admin edits a group, then the default graphic unit can be set via a dropdown menu and has the current value selected when created.
+When the admin edits a group, the default graphic unit can be set via a dropdown menu and has the current value selected when created.

 When an admin creates a group, there is a dropdown to select the default graphic unit as with editing a group where "no unit" is selected.
 Before saving the group, an admin should (but is not required to) choose a default graphic unit to eliminate "no unit" since [this restricts certain graphing choice](#default_graphic_unit).

-Allowing an admin to select select/add/remove multiple meters and/or groups at a time during creation and editing means incompatible changes between these meters/groups is possible.
+Allowing an admin to select/add/remove multiple meters and/or groups at a time during creation and editing means incompatible changes between these meters/groups is possible.
 As a result, OED will be removing this feature.
 When there was only one unit in OED this was not an issue.
 The meter and group menus will remain as they are on the group admin pages but as soon as a new choice is selected the menus on the page must be updated.
 The create page looks the same where the selected item is then displayed at the top and removed from the menu choices.
 For the edit page, a select causes that meter/group to immediately go to the other menu of that type.
 This means the meter/group switches between left column of Child meter/group and the right column of Unused meter/group.
 For example if an unused meter is selected, it is no longer unused and becomes part of the Child meters and its menu.
 After this, all menu choices must be updated as described below.
-As a result, the arrows will be removed from the groups pages for creating and editing and this eliminates [issue #413](#https://github.com/OpenEnergyDashboard/OED/issues/413) once completed.
+As a result, the arrows will be removed from the groups pages for creating and editing and this eliminates [issue #413](https://github.com/OpenEnergyDashboard/OED/issues/413) once completed.

 The compatible units of a group has impacts as discussed below.
 Note this only applies to admins since they are the only ones who can make changes.
 This will naturally happen since the page only displays these items if an admin.
 There are two cases: